Home | About OHS | Historical Marker Program

 Material: Granite

 The Cromwell oil field and town were named for Joe I. Cromwell of Muskogee, Oklahoma.
-A gas well, the #1 Jim Willis in the SE/4 SE/4NW/4 of Section 15-10N-8E, was completed at a depth of 3,466 feet by the Cosden Oil Co. on November 11, 1922.
-However, it was not until the discovery of oil by the Cromwell Oil & Gas Company at the #1 Bruner in the NW/4 NE/4 SW/4 of Section 15-10N-8E on October 2, 1923, that the drilling boom started.
-This well was completed to a depth of 3,475 feet.
-A total of 393 wells produced oil in the field with the largest oil well producing 5,600 barrels per day, and the largest gas well producing 125,000,000 M.C.F.
+A gas well, the #1 Jim Willis, was completed by the Cosden Oil Co. on November 11, 1922.
+However, it was not until the discovery of oil by the Cromwell Oil & Gas Company at the #1 Bruner on October 2, 1923, that the drilling boom started.
+A total of 393 wells produced oil in the field.
 The town of Cromwell and the surrounding oil field had a peak population of 10,000 during 1923 and 1924.
-Lawlessness became rampant and caused the town to be named "Cromwell the Wicked".
-In September 1924, prisoners from Cromwell were handcuffed to a log cabin and marched 14 miles to the county jail in Wewoka.
-To help curb the lawlessness in the town, William (Bill) Tilghman, a pioneer law officer and one of the famous "Three Guardsmen" of Oklahoma was named Chief of Police in September 1924.
-On November 1, 1924, at the age of seventy, Tilghman was slain at the entrance of Murphy's dance hall located where this marker stands.
+Lawlessness became rampant and caused the town to be named “Cromwell the Wicked.”
+To help curb the lawlessness in the town, William (Bill) Tilghman, a pioneer law officer and one of the famous “Three Guardsmen” of Oklahoma was named chief of police in September 1924.
+On November 1, 1924, at the age of 70, Tilghman was slain at the entrance of Murphy’s dance hall, located where this marker stands.

 Emahaka Mission